1. Ski, Snowshoe or Hike Under a Full Moon

 Sit by Sprague Lake (pictured at top) and watch the sunrise together by this striking lake in Rocky Mountain National Park near the Estes Park entrance.
 Enjoy the half-mile trail around the lake in winter or summer, but bring your skis or snowshoes if you visit in winter.

 6. Get Married in Rocky Mountain National Park

 Forget about the beach or Las Vegas.
 A Rocky Mountain wedding beats those locations in uniqueness and majesty.
-You can reserve a wedding spot in the park by simply applying for a special use permit and paying the $250 fee.
+You can reserve a wedding spot in the park by simply applying for a special use permit and paying the $300 fee.
 There are thirteen pre-scouted locations in the park for your selection, or request a spot with special meaning to you.
 Note that there are limits as to the number of people and cars, food, and the volume of music.
-Most sites accommodate less than 20 people but there are locations that may have up to 100 including Lily Lake.
-For more information, visit the National Park Service wedding web page at www.nps.gov/romo/planyourvisit/weddings.htm
+For more information, visit the National Park Service wedding page at www.nps.gov/romo/planyourvisit/weddings.htm